locustio/locust/docs/writing-a-locustfile.rst

 The *wait_time* attribute
 -------------------------

-In addition to the *task_set* attribute, one should also declare a :py:attr:`wait_time <locust.User.wait_time>` method.
+In addition to the *tasks* attribute, one should also declare a :py:attr:`wait_time <locust.User.wait_time>` method.
 It's used to determine for how long a simulated user will wait between executing tasks.
 Locust comes with a few built in functions that return a few common wait_time methods.